Backbeats (Foul Play) Foul Play (1978)

 24. [82m] Hennesey shouts "Run, Gloria!
 It's a trap!" as the kidnapper Turk Farnum grabs her.

-25. [85m] At the public library Gloria recognizes Casswell's photograph in a Tax the Churches League pamphlet and identifies her as Delia Darrow.
-(Midpoint)
+25. [86m] At the public library Gloria recognizes Casswell's photograph in a Tax the Churches League pamphlet and identifies her as Delia Darrow.

 Gloria, doing what she is good at — research at the reference shelves of a public library — pulls the Tax the Churches League literature and opens it.
 The face on the founder's page is the face that poured her tea three days ago.
-The pattern of misreading the film has been staging — the cold-open archbishop replaced by his twin, the friendly dwarf attacked as the killer, the helpful secretary running the conspiracy — becomes legible to her in one bounded moment.
 She gets to a phone and tells Tony: "No, I think that's Delia Darrow."
 Tony tells Dickinson to find out everything he can.
-The post-midpoint approach begins here: read the surfaces and act on the reading directly.
 Sets up the converging move on the archbishop's residence.

 26. [87m] Tony assembles the case at the SFPD office while Gloria is in the field.
 (Falling Action / Post-Midpoint Approach)